acd-engine/jupyterbook/_sources/ivy_4_integrated_data.md

 As the result of the data integration, four formats of data have been generated for downstream data analysis purposes.

-For more details of static files export for ACDE, please check the jupyter notebook [ACDE_Export.ipynb](https://github.com/acd-engine/jupyterbook/blob/main/integration%20notebooks/ACDE_Export.ipynb).
+For more details of static files exported for ACDE, please refer to this jupyter notebook [ACDE_Export.ipynb](https://github.com/acd-engine/jupyterbook/blob/main/integration%20notebooks/ACDE_Export.ipynb).
 <br>

 <style>